bugmaschine/mixscribe/README.md

 # Instalation

 We recommend installing mixscribe on a VPS with some memory to spare (swap should work), a good uptime and internet connection.
-Theoreticly you can run Jump Record on a home internet connection, but if you have the telekom as your provider then we don't recommend you try to even think about it.
+Theoreticly you can run mixscribe on a home internet connection, but if you have the telekom as your provider then we don't recommend you try to even think about it.

 TODO: Add instalation instructions or add a docker container